shopware/docs/guides/plugins/plugins/framework/rule/add-custom-rules.md

 ### Creating rule in PHP

-First of all we need a new Rule class, in this example we will name it `FirstMondayOfTheMonthRule`.
+First of all, we need a new Rule class.
+In this example, we name it as `FirstMondayOfTheMonthRule`.
 It will be placed in the directory `<plugin root>/src/Core/Rule`.
 Our new class has to extend from the abstract class `Shopware\Core\Framework\Rule\Rule`.
 Below you can find an example implementation.

 {% code title="<plugin root>/src/Core/Rule/FirstMondayOfTheMonthRule.php" %}